thousandbrainsproject/tbp.plot/src/tbp/interactive/README.md

 # Interactive Visualizations Wrapper

-This provides a wrapper library to help build interactive visualization in a more structured manner.
+This provides a wrapper library to help build interactive visualizations in a more structured manner.
-The core idea is that every visualization consists of a **collection of `Widget` instances** that communicate with eachother through **Pub/Sub topic messages**.
+The core idea is that every visualization consists of a **collection of `Widget` instances** that communicate with each other through **Pub/Sub topic messages**.
-The behavior of each `Widget` is customized by passing `WidgetOps` which holds widget-specific functions (e.g., the UI element, messages to publish or listen to, etc.)
+The behavior of each `Widget` is customized by passing `WidgetOps`, which holds widget-specific functions (e.g., the UI element, messages to publish or listen to, etc.)

 ## The `Widget` class

 The `Widget` class abstracts away the shared behavior between different types of widgets.
-For example, All widgets may choose to add/remove elements to the UI, or they may publish a state on a specific topic based on UI events (e.g., slider moved or button pressed).
+For example, all widgets may choose to add/remove elements to the UI, or they may publish a state on a specific topic based on UI events (e.g., slider moved or button pressed).

-The `Widget` performs a number of tasks:
+The `Widget` performs several tasks:
 1) **Scheduling of debounced messages.**
-This uses a `VtkDebounceScheduler` to collapse repeated widget state messages within a user configurable amount of time (`debounce_sec`) and sends only the last message.
+This uses a `VtkDebounceScheduler` to collapse repeated widget state messages within a user-configurable amount of time (`debounce_sec`) and sends only the last message.
 2) **Ability to deduplicate messages.**
-Messages may not be published if the state remained the same, even after UI interaction.
+Messages may not be published if the state remains the same, even after UI interaction.
-For example, a button pressed few times and cycles back to the original state.
+For example, if a button was pressed a few times and cycles back to the original state.
 This is configurable using the `dedupe` boolean argument.
 3) **Ability to customize widget behavior as composed functionality.**
-The `Widget` class is initialized by passing a `WidgetOps` that defines it's behavior.
+The `Widget` class is initialized by passing a `WidgetOps` that defines its behavior.
 It looks for specific functions within the `WidgetOps` to perform different tasks.
 4) **Type of `Widget[W, S]` can be defined by two Generic variables**.
 We use the Generic type W for widget type and S for state.